underground-software/ILKD_course_materials/assignments/page_walk.md

         * Each architecture is allowed up to 16 [architecture specific syscalls](https://elixir.bootlin.com/linux/v6.16/source/scripts/syscall.tbl#L291)

-        * Add your entry at the apropriate location according to its number
+        * Add your entry at the appropriate location according to its number

         * Choose an appropriate number given the two existing riscv specific syscalls and the acceptable range of numbers